Ai Accountant

 • Scan invoices crossing 180 days.

-• Compute proportionate reversals and interest.
+• Compute proportionate reversals and interest (use day-count formula).

 • Review Rules 42 and 43 apportionment.